Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 We offer over 30 career programs every academic year.
 These programs help build skills and knowledge to prepare students and alumni for the professional world.
 Topics include resume building, portfolio development, interview strategies, networking, freelancing, and much more!
 Additionally, we also put on multiple recruiting events each year that connect students with employers and professionals.
 Explore the calendar below to learn more about upcoming events, and students can also check their RISD email for weekly updates from us about career programs.

 Gain information and guidance on which visas might be available to F-1 visa holders after OPT.
 Immigration attorney, Eileen Morrison, will present visa eligibility details for visas such as the H-1B, O1, EB2, TN and more.
 Please be sure to join us for this informative session and bring any questions that you have related to what you hope to do after graduation.
-ISSA will hold separate sessions specifically on OPT and the application process.
-This session is open to all US visa holders.
+This program is offered by ISSA and they will also hold separate sessions specifically on OPT and the application process.
+This session is open to all U.S. visa holders.

 STUDENT RSVP